OleksandrUs/hometasks_13_c/README.md

 *Home tasks are:*

-• Create program with livelock.<br>
+â€¢ Create program with livelock.<br>
-• Create program with using queue.<br>
+â€¢ Create program with using queue.<br>
-• Create program "The Dining Philosophers".<br>
+â€¢ Create program "The Dining Philosophers".<br>

 **Requirements**